Expectations of Family Medicine Residency Graduates

 - Appropriately recognizing the need for consultation, and comanaging the patient when applicable or appropriate.

-- Practicing cost-effective medicine when ordering diagnostic tests, prescribing and utilizing other therapeutics.
+- Practicing cost-effective medicine and care coordination when ordering diagnostic tests, prescribing and utilizing other therapeutics.

-- Integrating appropriate available technologies (EHR, point of service references) to improve patient care and its documentation in practice.
+- Integrating appropriate available technologies (EHR, secure messaging, video visit, point of service references) to improve patient care and its documentation in practice.